semaj/hammurabi/README.md

 you can operate over.
 You can also look at the other facts and rules in `prolog/job/*` (for instance `prolog/job/std.pl` contains some convenience rules).

+**NOTE: we hardcode the current time as Friday, October 2, 2020 1:53:44 AM GMT.
+Look at `prolog/std.pl`, `isTimeValid`.** The above certificate is currently expired, but is valid if you consider today's date Oct 2 :).
+You can change the Unix timestamp in `std.pl` if you want to check current certificates.

 For now, the `Cert` in `verifiedChain(Cert)` is the leaf certificate.
 You can also operate over the parent of the leaf---to see an example of this (and other